LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ## Conclusion

 This work describes the development of a universal Python library that is used to efficiently process data from magnetic field sensors from acquisition to analysis.
-In order to ensure a practical application and to give users the opportunity to directly acquire their own magnetic field data, cost-effective and easily reproducible hardware was also developed.
+In order to ensure a practical application and to give users the opportunity to directly acquire their own magnetic field data, cost-effective and easily reproducible hardware is also developed.

 The hardware is based on widely used magnetic field sensors and low-cost microcontrollers, which enables an easily expandable and applicable solution for measuring magnets with repeatable accuracy.

-A particular focus was placed on expandability by the user.
+A particular focus is placed on expandability by the user.
 Interchangeable modules allow the user to develop their own analysis algorithms without having to redesign everything from scratch.

-This extensibility and customisability was successfully demonstrated during the evaluation.
+This extensibility and customisability is successfully demonstrated during the evaluation.
 This underlines the performance of the developed framework and shows that it is not only effective in the processing of magnetic field sensor data, but also offers a flexible platform for the implementation of user-specific analyses.

 ## Outlook

 A solid foundation has been built in this version of the framework, which contains all the necessary functions and is ready for immediate use.
-During development, particular emphasis was placed on comprehensive documentation to make it easier to get started.
+During development, particular emphasis is placed on comprehensive documentation to make it easier to get started.
 Together with examples for various usecases, a user can quickly evaluate the framework.

 However, it should be noted that the framework has already been released with its first stable version, but extensions and improvements are still necessary.